sql-machine-learning/elasticdl/docs/designs/ps_design.md

 For model variables, a worker needs to pull model variables from all PS pods before the forward-pass.

 For embedding vectors, ElasticDL should only pull embedding vectors that are used in this iteration.
 This is because embedding vectors used in each iteration only account for a small proportion of the embedding tables.
-Only when the `call` function of embedding layer is called do we know which embedding vectors will be used in this function.
-Thus, embedding layer is responsible for pulling embedding vectors from PS in its `call` function.
+Only when the `call` function of the embedding layer is called do we know which embedding vectors will be used in this function.
+Thus, the embedding layer is responsible for pulling embedding vectors from PS in its `call` function.

 Currently, ElasticDL has already implemented its embedding layer in [`elasticdl.layers.embedding`](../../elasticdl/python/elasticdl/layers/embedding.py) module.